Get a taste of the PNG diversity on our 10-day PNG Adventure Tour

 - Alcohol and drinks

-Magic Mountain Lodge: standalone bungalows with ensuite with one double and one single bed, common dining area.
+Magic Mountain Lodge: located outside of Mount Hagne town, on the slopes of Mt.
+Hagen.
+Standalone bungalows with ensuite with one double and one single bed, common dining area, surrounded by high-altitude rainforest and moss gardens.

 Birds of Paradise Hotel: three-star hotel, twin or double standard rooms incl. breakfast.
 Hotel has a pool, restaurant and bar.
 Centrally located.

-Rabaul Hotel: three-star hotel, twin or double standard rooms incl. breakfast.
+Rapopo Plantation Resort: three-and-half-star resort, twin or double standard rooms incl. breakfast.
 Hotel has a pool, restaurant and bar.
-Centrally located.
+Centrally located with an amazing view of the bay and volcanoes.
+Absolute beachfront.

 - Accommodation is subject to change pending availability.
 No reservations have been made and rooms are not being held.